t1/jee-demo/readme.md

 `docker-compose up --build`

-Magic command to start only the backends and db and remove everything after shutdown (note as of docker-compose 3.8: for starting it would be sufficient to specify only `app-backend`, but when stopping, the other images are not stopped):
+Magic command to start only the backends and db and remove everything after shutdown (note as of docker-compose 3.8: for starting it would be sufficient to specify only `frontend`, but when stopping, the other images are not stopped):

-`docker-compose up --build app-backend domain-backend db && docker system prune --force && docker ps -a`
+`docker-compose up --build frontend backend db && docker system prune --force && docker ps -a`

 jdbc to postgres db
 jdbc:postgresql://127.0.0.1:5432/orders